 nonlethal weapons training and drills; and

-cleaning and maintenance procedures for each fire.
+cleaning and maintenance procedures for each firearm.

 02.08 Requisite Knowledge and Performance

 Verify that security personnel possess adequate knowledge to carry out their assigned duties and responsibilities, including response procedures, use of deadly force, and armed response tactics.
 (10 CFR Part 73, Appendix B, Section VI, A.4.)